Assessment Data Enables Parents to Engage with Physical Education

 PE Assessment Software Links Parents to Students’ Heart Rate Data

 Dunlop began using the IHT Spirit System in 2016-17 and immediately took advantage of the software’s ability to assess student performance based on heart rate.
-Students wear adidas Zone for IHT Spirit wrist heart rate monitors during class.
+Students wear IHT Zone wrist heart rate monitors during class.

 The Spirit System Assessment Measures software analyzes the each student’s data, sending an email immediately after class to student and parent – the first step of engagement, and a step welcomed by parents.